NLog/NLog.github.io/_posts/2015-06-24-extending-nlog-is-easy.md

-Not everyone is aware the NLog is easy to extend to your own wishes.
+Not everyone is aware that NLog is easy to extend to your own wishes.
 There could be various reasons why you would like to extend NLog.
 For example: If you want to write your log messages to a custom output or you would like to use your own ${} macro's.